 208. Dress. - The Normans were more temperate and refined in their mode of living than the Saxons.
 In dress they made great display.
-In Henry L's reign it became the custom for the nobility to wear their hair very long, so that their curls resembled those of women.
+In Henry I's reign it became the custom for the nobility to wear their hair very long, so that their curls resembled those of women.
 The clergy thundered against this effeminate fashion, but with no effect.
-At last, a priest preaching before the king on Easter Sunday, ended his sermon by taking out a pair of shears and cropping the entire congrega-
+At last, a priest preaching before the King on Easter Sunday, ended his sermon by taking out a pair of shears and cropping the entire congregation, King and all.